jhudsl/OTTR_Quizzes/quizzes/quiz_ch1.md

 {choose-answers: 4}
 ?
 A more complicated example.
-Note the quetion mark at the end of the options!
+Note the question mark at the end of the options!
 Which of the following are correct:
 1. An option described
 2. A second option
 3. A third option